-The execution of the agreements with MHCC does not represent any financial impact at the point of execution.
-If funding is available for future years of the contract, a new agreement with DHCS will be brought for consideration of the Mayor and Council with potential general fund and restricted EMS revenues.
+The execution of the agreement with DHCS does not represent any financial impact at the point of execution.
+If funding becomes available for the service period a new transaction request will be brought for consideration of the Mayor and Council with potential general fund and restricted EMS revenues.

-Capital Improvement Budget Impact

-No immediate impact to current capital improvement budget
+Capital Improvement Budget Impact No immediate impact to current capital improvement budget